SirHauler/lease_manager/README.md

+# Property Manager Application

+This project aims to provide an interface for tenants to request service from property owners and for them to manager their lease information.
+From an owners point of view they will be able to manager their tenants information and service requests.

+## What has been implemented?

+- Authentication
+- UI for creating properties (Admin Role)

+## What is being worked on?

+- Backend for creating/updating properties
+- Additional UI for updating properties

+<------------------------------------------------------------------------------------------------------------------------------------>
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).